ppanko/intro-to-hpc/README.md

 ## What is High-Performance Computing?
 High Performance Computing (HPC) is the use of a computer cluster or other high-performance computer (e.g., a supercomputer) to do computational jobs very very quickly.
 The benefit of this approach is the efficiency of performance - the user is able to split the job to run in parallel on several nodes (computers) or several processors on a single node.

-In short, HPC is a good technique for when you have a lot of data or need to run many analyses.
+In short, HPC is a good technique for when you have a lot of data to process or need to run many analyses.

 ## Getting started